 - Make the pastry: If using a machine, pulse the flour and salt in the processor for 4 seconds.
 Add and pulse the butter to amalgamate.
 Add the sugar.
 Pulse for 4 seconds.

 - Line the tin: well grease a 22cm x 4cm fluted tart tin.
 Pat the pastry very lightly into a circle.
-Roll it out lightly, turning 45 degrees between rolls for even shaping.
+Roll it out lightly on a floured board, turning 45 degrees between rolls for even shaping.
 Continue until the piece will fit the base and sides of the tin with a bit extra to allow for shrinkage.

 - It should be as thin as a pound coin.
 Roll the pin underneath.
 Lift it up and over the tin.